❋

 Whether you’re single, dating, married, parenting, healing from past relationships, or navigating relational trauma, we’re here to support your growth and healing.

-Many women and moms in Northern Colorado struggle with an insecure attachment style, people-pleasing, fear of rejection, emotional burnout, or difficulty trusting others.
+Many people in Northern Colorado struggle with an insecure attachment style, people-pleasing, fear of rejection, emotional burnout, or difficulty trusting others.
 These patterns are learned survival strategies.

 In therapy, we help you gently understand where these patterns came from and how to create healthier ones.